 From 2013-2017, she worked with Dr. Jill Weimer at Sanford Research to contribute to a variety of projects, including Batten Disease pathology and gene therapy projects.
 She also worked on a collaborative project with Dr. Jinoh Kim to investigate COPII vesicle formation and collagen trafficking during development.

 She earned a BS in molecular biology in 2016 at the University of South Dakota.
 She is a PhD candidate in basic biomedical sciences at the University of South Dakota.

-Cassie joined Sanford Research in 2016 and is investigating oxygen-sensitive redox signaling via thioredoxin 1 in lung epithelial cells during perinatal alveolar development and pathogenesis of bronchopulmonary dysplasia.
-She assists with laboratory management including ordering, compliance and oversight of the animal colony.
-She designs and conducts experiments and analyzes and interprets data.
-She previously worked as a patient care technician in the Sanford Health ER.
+Chase joined Sanford Research in 2019 and is investigating oxygen-sensitive redox signaling via thioredoxin 1 in lung epithelial cells during perinatal alveolar development and pathogenesis of bronchopulmonary dysplasia.
+In addition to designing, conducting, and analyzing experiments, he assists with laboratory management including ordering, compliance, and oversight of the animal colony.

 As an undergraduate he was a member of Dr. Mark Wallert’s lab and studied the role of Calcineurin B Homologous Protein Isoform 2 (CHP2) in the development and progression of non-small cell lung cancer.
 He later worked with Dr. Andrew Marry on understanding the biochemistry and structural biology of lignocellulosic material in the plant cell wall.